marcostomas/dev-2t/README.md

 # dev-2t
-Repository with data from 2nd semester
+Repository with data from 2nd semester projects